Need help? Get in touch with us:

 Causes

-Some causes of acute compartment syndrome include;
+Some causes of include;

 • wearing a tight cast or tight bandage